X-LANCE/Mobile-Env/README.md

 ## NEWS!!

+* (2024-04-30 v3.6)
+  * Updated function to load a remote simulator to enable providing the remote resources with a different path with the path of the local task definition file.
+  * Updated task template toolkit, added new slot modifiers and sytaxes for task config file.
+  * Fixed known bugs.

 * (2023-12-18 v3.5)
   * Owing to the long time delay of VH check and screenshot check, we updated the mechanism of managing the check time.
 By this way, the requirement of